giannigrespan/Terra_Gravel/README.md

 ![Build Flutter](https://github.com/YOUR_USERNAME/terragravel/actions/workflows/build-flutter.yml/badge.svg)
 ![CI Pipeline](https://github.com/YOUR_USERNAME/terragravel/actions/workflows/ci.yml/badge.svg)

 TerraGravel is a mobile-first social platform for cyclists to connect, organize rides, and share their adventures.
-Built with Flutter for mobile and Node.js + PostgreSQL for the backend.
+Built with Flutter for mobile and Node.js + PostgreSQL for the backend

 ---